-- Compared to a Business Rule, a Business Policy tends to be - ♦ less structured, less discrete, and not focused on a single aspect of governance or guidance. - less compliant with standard business vocabulary, and less formally articulated. - In contrast to a Business Policy, a Business Rule - is highly structured and is carefully expressed in terms of standard vocabulary. - should be discrete and atomic; that is, represent only a single aspect of governance or guidance. - Some Business Rules could be automated in software; some are actionable only by people. - An operative Business Rules must be directly enforcable, Business Policies in general are not directly enforcable.
+- Compared to a Business Rule, a Business Policy tends to be - less structured, less discrete, less focused - less compliant with standard business vocabulary, and - less formally articulated. - In contrast to a Business Policy, a Business Rule - is highly structured and expressed in terms of standard vocabulary. - should be discrete and atomic; - focus only a single aspect of governance or guidance. - Some Business Rules could be automated in software; some are actionable only by people. - An operative Business Rules must be directly enforcable, Business Policies in general are not directly enforcable.